 Known for its scenic beauty, picturesque landscapes, luxurious lifestyle, and year-round pleasant climate, the tiny country of Malta is a tourist’s delight.
 Located in the heart of the Mediterranean, sandwiched between North Africa and Sicily, it serves as a gateway to mainland Europe.

 A small archipelago, Malta boasts of a booming economy, efficient and world-class public services such as health care, free childcare, free education, and an EU-backed Citizenship and Residency program.
-This program, touted as one of the best in the world, is a rousing success due to many of the inherent advantages that a Maltese passport provides.
+This program, touted as one of the best in the world, is a rousing success due to many of the inherent advantages that a Malta passport by investment provides.
 According to the Global Passport Index 2019, the Maltese passport is ranked as the fourth strongest in the world, due to the fact that it allows visa-free travel to 124 countries and a further visa-on-arrival facility for 41 more countries.
 Plus, having a Maltese passport is a ticket to the 28 countries in the Schengen zone of the European Union along with Switzerland.
 A Maltese national possesses all the individual rights and liberties accorded to any citizen of other EU nations.

 Many people, native to countries outside the EU region and Switzerland, thus, highly aspire to possess a Maltese passport for a variety of reasons ranging from business opportunities in Malta and the rest of Europe or for purely recreational reasons, or to enjoy a luxurious retirement!
-The advantages are many, and the applicants increasing manifold every year, hence, it’s natural that the Citizenship application process is clear cut, stringent and choosy when it comes to awarding candidates the priceless citizenship.
+The Malta citizenship benefits are many, and the applicants increasing manifold every year, hence, it’s natural that the Citizenship application process is clear cut, stringent and choosy when it comes to awarding candidates the priceless citizenship.

 Malta Citizenship Department